bbauska/CS198.1x/readme.md

 For this, we’ll utilize cryptographic hash functions.

-### Motivations and Definitions: Integrity of Information
+<h3>Motivations and Definitions: Integrity of Information

 <!------------------------------------------------------------------------------------------------>
 <!-------------------- Cryptographic Hash Functions: Integrity of Information -------------------->